A Seven-Day Meditation Retreat

 Dana: Since the time of the Buddha, the teachings have been given freely, as they are considered to be priceless.
 This 2,600-year-old tradition continues to be sustained with the practice of dana, which allows yogis to offer support to their teachers, who receive no other financial compensation.
 There will be an opportunity to offer dana at the end of the retreat, so please bring either checks or cash for your offering.

 Fee: The fee for the retreat is a sliding scale of $900 to $1,250.
 The estimated cost to our sangha for the retreat is $1,005.
 Please pay as much as you can so that we can offer this retreat to all regardless of their financial situation.
 Payment plans and scholarships are available so that anyone interested will be able to attend.
-If you need scholarship or deferred payment information, please send your queries to Sarah Grant, sarahcrawfordgrant@gmail.com and Francesca Morfesis, francesca@voiceofanother.com.
+If you need scholarship information, please send your queries to Sarah Grant, sarahcrawfordgrant@gmail.com and Francesca Morfesis, francesca@voiceofanother.com.

 Questions?
 Please email Sarah Grant: sarahcrawfordgrant@gmail.com and Francesca Morfesis: francesca@voiceofanothercom.
 Please allow up to 7 business days for a response.
 Thank you and we look forward to practicing together.